Does your young reader love other worlds?

 Candice Phee has a world of problems.
-Her best friend Douglas Benson is from another dimension and is extremely intent upon returning to his own dimension.
+Her best friend, Douglas Benson, is from another dimension and is extremely intent upon returning to his own dimension.
 Her fish is experiencing an identity crisis.
 Her mother is very sick, and her father is very sad.
-She is only eleven years old, but she believes that she can solve all of her family’s problems.
+She is only eleven years old, but she believes she can solve her family’s problems.
 They will be happy again, and life will go back to as normal as it can be, like before her baby sister died.

 Recipient of the 2017 IBPA Ben Franklin Awards-Children\’s/YA-New Voices GOLD Award!

 Enter this world of vampires, set in the south, and realize you are being pulled in more—and deeper—with each page.